Indian Mascots, Symbols, and Names in Sports:

 High School mascots.
 It was not until the late 1980s that many high school districts and individual schools began to address the effects on children in the public schools of stereotyping Indians in sports and in so doing, began to retire some of the Indian mascots.
 After 1987, when the Minneapolis Board of Education declared that its school athletic team should not have names or mascots that stereotype American Indians, other districts, states, and schools gradually followed suit.

-The California Assembly began the first statewide effort to force public schools to ban American Indian sports team names and mascots in 2002.
-AB 2115 would have forced name changes at elementary, middle and high schools as well as community colleges and the University of California and California State University systems.
+The California Assembly began the first statewide effort to force public schools to ban American Indian sports team names and mascots in 2002. would have forced name changes at elementary, middle and high schools as well as community colleges and the University of California and California State University systems.
 Under the legislation, a state commission would then add to the banned list any other names it decides are "derogatory or discriminatory against any race, ethnicity, nationality or tribal group," and schools would be forced to comply.
 The bill was defeated by a vote of 35 to 29 on May 28, 2002.

 Like their collegiate counterparts, many high schools have refused to consider retiring their Indian mascots.
 In 2010, of the 900 schools that had not retired their indian mascots, most were high schools.
 However, some recent efforts are important to note: